crowdbotics/modules/modules/django-social-auth/django_social_auth/social_auth/README.md

     - There, you will be asked to select your primary App ID (select the one created earlier).
 Then, add your app's domain to the `Website Urls` section available.
 Your domain should be the same that you use to access your web app ( as was described before).
 For this tutorial, we have `social-login-1234.botics.co`.
-Also add a url that looks like `<your_app_domain_url>/accounts/apple/login/callback/`.
+Also add an url that looks like `<your_app_domain_url>/accounts/apple/login/callback/`.
 In the tutorial, we have `https://social-login-1234.botics.co/accounts/apple/login/callback/`.
     - Save everything